mtgrosser/hack_chime/README.md

 ## Setup

+The connector pins of the AMS1117 voltage regulator module must be re-soldered to the opposite side of the module in order to fit the PCB.
+Please double-check VIN and VOUT are wired correctly.

 Pin 1 of the 4-pin header J2 must be connected to the "SPK" line of the BIOS speaker, pin 4 must be connected to the "+" line. ⚠️ **Pay attention not to accidentally swap the pins!**